simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

         </p>
     </div>
     ```
-3. Launch your Word add-in to display the new UI.
-We will add more interactive components in the different sections (in the recently added HTML).
+3. Launch your Word add-in to display the new styling.
+We will add more interactive components in the different sections (inside the recently added HTML piece).
     ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/LaunchedAddin2.png)

 #### Exercise 3.1: Add plain text to the document ####